 OK, so the crepes are the most time-consuming part of this recipe.
-But really when I think about it, they are no more time consuming than boiling and draining manicotti pasta tubes?!
+But really when I think about it, they are no more time-consuming than boiling and draining manicotti pasta tubes?!
 And trust me the crepes-style manicotti is SO much better!
-It’s lighter and less filling too!
+They are much lighter and less filling too!

-The size of the pan is key, I think a 6-8″ non-stick pan is the way to go (this link goes to Amazon where I am an affiliate partner).
-And it’s the perfect size for making my Foolproof Omelet in too!
-So it’s worth the investment if you don’t already have one!
+The size of the pan is key, a 6-8" non-stick pan is the way to go (this link goes to Amazon where I am an affiliate partner).
+And it's the perfect size for making my Foolproof Omelet in too!
+So it's worth the investment if you don't already have one!

 Yes!
 This crepe batter has 4 eggs in it, which may seem a bit excessive but I have learned that eggs make crepes pliable and stretchy, so if you want to avoid any cracks or tears, 4 eggs are the way to go!

 If you reduce the eggs, you'll increase the crepe's fragility.
 So I say stick with "Nonnie's" recipe for the crepes, I mean it was the only part of the recipe that was written down all these years, so someone knew it was important!

 Once the crepes are made, fill them with the ricotta cheese mixture, at the far end closest to you, and roll them up.
 Do this step only moments before baking the manicotti.
 Otherwise, the moisture in the ricotta cheese will start to seep out and make your crepes soggy.

 - If you want to do the crepes and the sauce ahead of time, you can do them the day before then keep them separated in the refrigerator until ready to assemble.